top of page

 Table of Contents

-Aortic Dissections can be classified by two classification systems: Stanford or Debakey.
-The Stanford classification has two types (Type A or B).
-Type A includes any aortic dissection that involves the ascending aorta, regardless of the origin of the dissection by intimal tear.
-Type B includes all dissections that do not involve the ascending aorta.
-Under the DeBakey classification, there are three types (Type I, II or III).
+Aortic Dissection types can be classified by two classification systems: Stanford or Debakey.
+The Stanford classification of aortic dissection has two types (Type A or B).
+Standford Type A Aortic Dissection includes any aortic dissection that involves the ascending aorta, regardless of the origin of the dissection by intimal tear.
+Standford Type B Aortic Dissection includes all dissections that do not involve the ascending aorta.
+Under the DeBakey classification of Aortic Dissection, there are three types (Type I, II or III).
 Type I originates in the ascending aorta and propagates to include at least the aortic arch, though it can travel distally beyond it.
 Type II both originates and is confined by the ascending aorta.
 Type III originates in the descending aorta and can travel either retrograde to include the aortic arch or travel anterograde down the aorta.

 [Dr. Frank Arko]